MAKE STRAIGHT THE WAY OF THE

 And that same call comes to us ... to us who likewise feel

-that we've already opened the door to God as wide as it
+that we've already opened the door to God as

 will open.
 We're doing everything we know.